-Blockages in showers and baths can also cause water to back up and are often the result of human hair clogging up the drain, so make sure you clear yours out on a regular basis.
+Blockages in showers and baths can also cause water to back up and are often the result of human hair clogging up the drain.
+Make sure you clear yours out on a regular basis.

 Pouring bicarbonate of soda and vinegar down the drain, then flushing through with warm water is the first step you can take before resorting to stronger solutions.

 A burst pipe can be one of the most damaging causes of an escape of water in the home.
-This is due to the sheer amount of water that can leak at staggering speed, as much as 400 litres (around two bathtubs) an hour.
+This is due to the sheer amount of water that can leak at staggering speed.

 The most common causes of burst pipes are freezing temperatures and corroded copper piping, which can eventually buckle under pressure.
 Pipes and water tanks should be insulated during winter to avoid this, paying close attention to joints and bends.